-Typically IR instruments are calibrated or verified as, "in cal" annually.
-Simple single point validation of your radiometry is often performed prior to performing a scan.
+Typical IR instruments are calibrated or verified as, "in cal" annually.
+Simple, single point validation of your radiometry is often performed prior to performing a quantitative scan.
 Validation is a self-assurance concept and typically does not require the time consumed in calibration or multipoint cal verification.
 One of the simplest "slap on the door" validators can be calibrated, and used daily.
-It costs about \$25.00 (uncalibrated).
-It is Omni Controls model WD-35625-55 (see enclosure 2).
+It costs about \$20.00 (uncalibrated).
+It is Cole-Parmers or Oaktons CaliMat (see Enclosure 2).